VergilHuang/NestedObjectReverse/README.md

 ### Premise
-inputValue always be a single-chain structure. and last property always string.
+UnputValue always be a single-chain structure, and last property always string.

 ### `yarn start`